Frequently Asked Questions

 Are sessions virtual, or in person?

 All sessions are currently offered virtually through a secure, HIPAA-compliant telehealth platform.
-You can attend from anywhere in California, Colorado, or Oregon.
+You can join from anywhere in California, Pennsylvania, or Oregon - from your home, office or wherever you feel most comfortable.

 What if I need to cancel or reschedule a session?